krother/python_testing_tutorial/README.md

 Herman Melville's book *“Moby Dick”* describes the epic fight between the captain of a whaling ship and a whale.
 In the book, the whale wins by eating most of the other characters. **But does he also win by being mentioned more often?**

-**In this course, you will test a program that analyzes the text of Melville's book.**
+**In this course, you will test a program that is counting words in Melville's book.**

 ## Preparations